GauravKumarGope/LoginPageWithSmartContract/README.md

 server/ # Backend (Express API) flare-app/ # Smart contracts and blockchain logic

-## Security Notes

-- Private keys and secrets are never committed to the repository
-- JWT tokens are short-lived
-- Environment variables are managed via `.env` files (see `.env.example`)

 ## Disclaimer

 This project is built for learning and demonstration purposes and is